dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 mentioning that not all issues were part of the sprint and not all issues in the sprint had deadline of the sprint size.

+To analize better this behavior I created a new variable named `issue_deadline_size` which represents the total planned time to solve and deliver an issue, that is, the difference between issue start and deadline date.
+This variable is interesting because it gives us an idea of the planning of the activities.

 ### Issue Deadline Size

-The issue deadline size represents the total planned time to solve and deliver an issue, that is, the difference between issue start and deadline date.
-This variable is interesting because it gives us an idea of the planning of the activities.

 See in the plot below how is the distribution of the deadline size.